nextflow-io/nextflow/docs/process.md

 ### Multiple input files

 A `path` input can also accept a collection of files instead of a single value.
-In this case, the input variable will be a list, and you can use it as such.
+In this case, the input variable will be a list.

 When the input has a fixed file name and a collection of files is received by the process, the file name will be appended with a numerical suffix representing its ordinal position in the list.
 For example: